fiberinc/handshake-docs/README.md

-# Handshake docs
+# Handshake Site

 Landing page and documentation for Handshake.
-We recommend deleting this folder from your Handshake instance.

 ## Development